heig-vd-dai-course/heig-vd-dai-course/16.03-semester-review-and-exam-preparation/01-course-material/PRESENTATION.md

 ##### Elements to improve for next year

-- The usage of Docker for some applications was a bit hard.
-We might need to improve the tips regarding this point.
+- Nothing much to improve in our opinion.
+Do you agree?

 ### Part 3: Network programming with HTTP